 The SPMC academic vessel fleet is housed at a slip in nearby Skyline Marina, a site one mile from the campus that permits service year-round and provides ready access to Burrows Bay, an excellent training, collecting and research area.
 The SPMC fleet includes the RV FAUNA, a 26' aluminum hull with 175 hp outboard motor equipped with a pilot house and hand crank winch; and the 32' inboard powered RV ZOEA, with A-frame, hydraulic winch and cabin.
 Field activities and SCUBA are supported by a Field Support Building that provides storage, a workshop and a SCUBA locker.

 The main teaching and research facilities include a 23,700 sf complex consisting of the 12,000 square foot Sundquist Marine Laboratory and the 11,700 sf Marine Education Center facility that opened in early 2006.
-The Sundquist Laboratory provides wet laboratory space for courses, the marine center's running sea water holding tank room, a radioisotope lab, facilities for the culture of marine organisms, and the Marine Molecular Ecology and Environmental Genomics Labs.
+The Sundquist Laboratory provides wet laboratory space for courses, the marine center's running sea water holding tank room, a radioisotope lab, facilities for the culture of marine organisms, the Marine Molecular Ecology and Environmental Genomics Labs and the Ocean Acidification lab.
 The Marine Center's running seawater system provides high quality seawater at reasonable volumes.
 The ability to hold marine organisms safely and effectively in captivity is an essential component of our training and research programs.
 The Marine Education Center provides administrative and office space for faculty and administrative staff, a large study/ project/ library room for students, a computer laboratory, and well-equipped analytical and chemistry laboratories.
 The two facilities are closely articulated, with the main entrance to both provided in the Marine Education Center, with an elevator that serves both and an integrated communications and data backbone.